-A solicitation may be canceled when the Procurement Manager determines that is in the best interest of the County to do so.
+A solicitation may be canceled when the head of Procurement Services determines that it is in the best interest of the County to do so.
 The reasons for cancellation shall be part of the record and kept in the procurement file.